phyunsj/node-red-dashboard-login/README.md

 #### Sensor Flow

-Sensor Flow is from https://diyprojects.io/node-red-dashboard-gauges-charts-notifications-html
+The Sensor Flow (and modified for this demo) is from https://diyprojects.io/node-red-dashboard-gauges-charts-notifications-html

 ## In Action